Article I: Rules and Regulations

 E. Anglers who are currently under a Prostaff sponsorship agreement with either Minn Kota and/or Humminbird, this includes both paid or in-kind (product) sponsorships.

 2.08 Any Participant desiring to inquire regarding the professional status of another Participant, must do so in accordance with the Protests and Dispute Article of these Rules.

 Article III: Registration and Entry Fee

 The Entry Fee shall be paid (in full) prior to participation in the Event.
-If you've signed up for a one-day entry and you want to add an additional day, you must do so on or before the first day of the Event.
+If you've signed up for a one-day or two-day entry and you want to add an additional day, you must do so on or before the first day of the Event.
 If you add it after the Event starts, you will have to pay the full daily entry fee.
 You must contact us for the special code to make the entry adjustment at firstname.lastname@example.org

 3.03 There will be no refunds of the Entry Fee unless an event is permanently cancelled with no reschedule date.
 If we are forced to reschedule an event due to floods, drought, closures and/or other "acts of God" or circumstances beyond our control, we will provide a reschedule date and move all entries forward to the new date.
 For anyone unable to attend the rescheduled event, we will move the Entry Fee forward to another event in the future.
 In the event a Participant needs to cancel an entry (for any reason), the tournament officials will move the Entry Fee forward to a subsequent event as a one-time courtesy.
 Subsequent withdrawals or removals from competition will cause the forfeiture of the Entry Fee.